Tribe Nine: Video game

-The video game was first announced in February 2020, with Too Kyo Games developing and Akatsuki publishing.
+The video game was first announced in February 2020, with Too Kyo Games developing and Akatsuki also developing and publishing.
 Two days later, the first trailer was released.
 In September 2021, it was revealed the game would be a 3D action role-playing game for smartphones.
+A trailer was released in June 2024, revealing the game would be released on Android, iOS, and Windows.
+Tribe Nine was released on February 20, 2025.
+The game is ending its service on November 27, 2025.

+Doujin continuation

+On August 1, 2025, following the news of the game prematurely ending its services, Kazutaka Kodaka announced on social media that the rest of the story will be told as a free, non-profit Japanese doujin series helmed by Kodaka, Shuhei Yamaguchi, and Katsunori Sugninaka through their doujin circle "Neo Neon Tribe".
+The group aims to complete the story through a web novel, while also working on sequels to untold stories and reconstructing existing ones to expand the world of Tribe Nine through unofficial, non-profit, derivative works, with the blessings and the approval of Akatsuki Games.

 Anime

 In September 2021, an anime television series for the franchise was announced.
 It is produced by Liden Films and directed by Yū Aoki, with Michiko Yokote writing the script, Rui Komatsuzaki and Simadoriru designing the characters and Yosuke Yabumoto adapting the designs for animation, and Masafumi Takada composing the music.
 It aired from January 10 to March 28, 2022, on Tokyo MX and other networks.
 Miyavi performed the series' opening theme, titled "Strike It Out", while Void_Chords feat.
 LIO performed the ending theme, "Infocus".
-Funimation co-produced the series and will stream it on their services outside of Asia.
-Medialink licensed the series in Southeast Asia, South Asia, and Oceania minus Australia and New Zealand.
+Funimation co-produced the series and streamed it on their service outside of Asia.
+Medialink licensed the series in Southeast Asia, South Asia, and Oceania except for Australia and New Zealand.